nicomwong/TST/README.md

 The queries supporter are as follows:

-1. lookup x:              prints whether x is in the tree
+1. `lookup x`:              prints whether x is in the tree
-2. insert x:              inserts x into the tree
+2. `insert x`:              inserts x into the tree
-3. delete x:              deletes x from the tree
+3. `delete x`:              deletes x from the tree
-4. range_search a to b:   prints the keys in the range [a, b] in non-decreasing order
+4. `range_search a to b`:   prints the keys in the range [a, b] in non-decreasing order

 Example: `./project1.out "insert a, insert abc, insert cba, lookup a, lookup b, range_search a to b, delete a, delete abc"`